bemnet884/3D-Plugin-Nehabi/README.md

 ## 🛠️ Troubleshooting

 - **Model not displaying**: Ensure the model URL is correct and accessible.
-- **Background issues (Spline or Sketchfab)**: Disable the background in Spline or sketchfab before embedding (refer to the walkthrough for [spline](https://app.supademo.com/demo/cm4nxyod9112uwf11ol7ugfuy) or [Sketchfab](https://app.supademo.com/demo/cm4nzos1n11ncwf112g5nm4ky)).
+- **Background issues (Spline or Sketchfab)**: Disable the background in Spline or sketchfab before embedding. (refer to the walkthrough for [Spline](https://app.supademo.com/demo/cm4nxyod9112uwf11ol7ugfuy) or [Sketchfab](https://app.supademo.com/demo/cm4nzos1n11ncwf112g5nm4ky) ).

 ---